To access the tools for drop-kerbs, driveways and crossing points click the

 This example show the drop kerb grading extending back over about half the footpath width.

-By default the drop kerb item is wider at the kerb line than at the back on the footpath, as shown in the above images.
+By default the Standard style is selected meaning the drop kerb item is wider at the kerb line than at the back on the footpath, as shown in the above images.

 But, if you select the Rectangular style then the width at the back on the footpath will match the full width at the kerb line.